Scheduling alliance: Division 1 college basketball scheduling alliances

+Other collegiate examples

 The COVID-19 pandemic impacted all college sports heavily, particularly on the scheduling side.
 Independent teams that lacked a conference found themselves on the outside looking in as many conferences had their members transition to a conference-only schedule for the season in the interest of safety.
 In college hockey, the two independent teams at the time, Arizona State and LIU, entered into scheduling alliances with the Big Ten Conference and Atlantic Hockey, respectively, in order to continue playing for the 2020-21 season.
 These alliances were disbanded the following year.

 Another example is the New England Women's Hockey Alliance, which began in 2017 as a scheduling alliance between the six schools that then competed as independents at the National Collegiate level (in practice, NCAA Divisions I and II) in women's ice hockey.
 The NEWHA lost one member after its first season of 2017–18, but picked up a future sixth member in the form of a school that was set to launch a women's hockey program in 2019–20.
 Before the start of the 2018–19 season, the NEWHA formally organized as a conference and began the process of gaining official NCAA recognition.
 It operated with five members in 2018–19, and received NCAA recognition upon the arrival of the sixth member in 2019–20.